K2-W/README/README.md

 * This is Markdown type 1 which using * a.k.a. asterisk
-* This is same as above one.7
+* This is same as above one.
 - and another one using -
 - ^
 + using +